Updated June 2026

 But for 90% of my running, it’s my go-to.
 It’s widely available too.
 You can grab it at REI, Amazon, even many drugstores.

-It’s an essential for any race day bag.
+It’s a key addition to any race day bag.
 Just toss a small one in there.
 You’ll be glad you did.

 This is the cult product.
 Once ultrarunners discover Squirrel’s Nut Butter, they never go back.
 Seriously.